FAQ

 The chapter fee includes:

-• Access to Freedom Tracker - the chapter management software.
+• Access to ConnectBetter - the chapter management software.

 • The chapter store, where you can purchase the curriculum at a significant discount.